• Skip to primary navigation

 Italian Lentil Soup

-This tasty soup is loaded with vegetables and lentils, making this Italian lentil soup a nutrient-dense meal.
-The broth is rich and flavorful, thanks to herbs and spices like thyme and basil.
+This Italian Lentil Soup recipe is loaded with vegetables and lentils, making it a nutrient-dense meal.
+The broth is rich and flavorful thanks to herbs and spices like thyme and basil.
 This soup is perfect for those cold winter days!

 If you enjoy escarole, then you’ll love this soup recipe!
 This hearty escarole and bean soup is perfect for those colder months.
 It’s hearty, flavorful, and nutritious.
-Plus, it’s really easy to make!
+Plus, it’s really easy to make, just like this vegetable barley soup recipe!

 Recipe origins

-Over a decade ago, I came across this recipe while watching Emeril Live on the Food Network.
-The episode was called hearty soups and featured some soups that would eventually take their place among some of my favorites.
+Over a decade ago, I found this recipe while watching Emeril Live on the Food Network.
+The episode was called Hearty Soups and featured some soups that would eventually take their place among some of my favorites.

 I’m thrilled to add this Italian sausage squash soup with Swiss chard to my soup collection.
 I hope you will as well!